Supergiovane/node-red-contrib-knx-ultimate/README.md

 <br/>

 > [!TIP]
-> I'm putting many effort, money and free time to this node, so please consider [MAKING A LITTLE DONATION](https://www.paypal.com/donate/?hosted_button_id=S8SKPUBSPK758) if you're using KNX-Ultimate.
-Thanks!
+> I invest a lot of effort, money, and free time into this node, so please consider [making a small donation](https://www.paypal.com/donate/?hosted_button_id=S8SKPUBSPK758) if you're using KNX-Ultimate.
+Thank you!

 <br/>